-Achievements of the Board of Directors during year 2020
+Achievements of the Board of Directors during year 2021

-- Approval and review Risk Report, Compliance Report and Money Laundering and Terrorism Financing Report. - Discuss the 2019 risk management report. - Discuss the compliance department's report for the year 2019. - Discuss the annual work plan for 2020. - Discuss the annual budget for the year 2020. - Review the agenda of the Ordinary General Assembly for the fiscal year ending December 31, 2019, and invite to the Assembly Meeting. - Formation of the Board of Directors and its committees for a period of three years 2020 2022. - Discuss and approve updates on the company's policies and procedures. - Discuss and approve the annual report of the authorized person for the year 2019 related to combating money laundering and terrorist financing. - Discuss and approve the AML / CFT Report for the year 2019 issued by the AML / CFT Department. - Discuss the internal audit department's report on combating money laundering and terrorist financing for the year 2019. - Discuss and approve the amendments made to the policies and procedures for combating money laundering and terrorist financing. - Discuss the 2019 ICR report. - Discuss the annual report prepared by the external auditor for the year 2019 regarding the assessment of the extent of Kuwait Pillars' compliance with all the determinants and legislative requirements contained in the Anti-Money Laundering and Terrorism Financing Law, as well as the instructions issued by the Authority in this regard. - Discuss the annual report of the custodian's activity. - Discuss the governance report according to the form prepared by the Capital Markets Authority (CG online report). - Discuss the risk management report for the first half of 2020. - Review and discuss credit facilities granted to companies and take the necessary decisions in this regard. - Discuss the renewal of the credit facilities provided by Burgan Bank. - Discuss the semi-annual report of the Compliance Department for the first half of 2020. - Discuss the semi-annual report on combating money laundering and combating the financing of terrorism for the first half of 2020. - Discuss the risk assessment and anti-money laundering procedures for the first and second quarters of the first half of 2020. - Exiting from Walpur 4 investment. - Marquee Fund Liquidation. - Discussing and developing special procedures and policies regarding business continuity in light of the Corona pandemic. - Discussing all procedures regarding emergency plans and business continuity and the extent of their reflection and impact on the company's business. - Review all reports and studies related to business continuity and emergencies.
+- Approve the meetings minutes of the committees emanating from the Board of Directors. - Discuss and approval of Risk Management Reports, Compliance Reports and Anti-Money Laundering and Terrorism Financing Reports. - Discuss the annual work plan for 2021 & 2022. - Discuss the annual budget for the year 2021 & 2022. - Discuss the approval of the quarterly and annual financial statements. - Discuss the latest update on the cases from /against the company. - Review the agenda of the Ordinary General Assembly for the fiscal year ending December 31, 2020, and invite to the Assembly Meeting. - Discuss and approve updates on the company's policies and procedures. - Discuss and approval of 2020 ICR report. - Discuss the annual report prepared by the external auditor for the year 2020 regarding the assessment of the extent of Kuwait Pillars' compliance with all the determinants and legislative requirements contained in the Anti-Money Laundering and Terrorism Financing Law, as well as the instructions issued by Capital Markets Authority in this regard. - Discuss and approve the annual report of the custodian's activity. - Discuss the governance report according to the form prepared by the Capital Markets Authority (CG online report). - Discuss the appointment of a Vice President International Investments Department. - Discuss and approve the policies and procedures manual for the capital adequacy standard. - Review and discuss the credit facilities granted to companies and take the necessary decisions in this regard. - Discuss the renewal of the credit facilities provided by Burgan Bank. - Discuss and approve the assessment of risk and anti-money laundering procedures. - Discuss the company's issued and paid-up capital increase.

-Brief about the application of the formation requirements of independent specialized committees by the Board of Directors.
-The following information shall be mentioned about each committee:
+- Brief about the application of the formation requirements of independent specialized committees by the Board of Directors.